raffaelespazzoli/openshift-sdn-encrypted-tunnel/README.md

 ### Run the installation playbook

-see an example of the inventory here ./ansible/inventory and customize for your clusters run the playbook:
+see an example of the inventory [here](./ansible/inventory) and customize for your clusters run the playbook:
 ```
 ansible-playbook -i ./ansible/inventory ./ansible/playbooks/deploy-wireguard/config.yaml